 - 1 Gas piping may be routed into the unit through either the left- or right-hand side.
-Supply piping enters into the gas valve from the side of the valve as shown in figure 55.
-Connect the gas supply piping into the gas valve.
+Supply piping enters into the gas valve from the side of the valve as shown in FIGURE 56.
+Connect the gas supply piping into the gasvalve.
 The maximum torque is 800 in lbs and minimum torque is 350 in lbs when when attaching the gas piping to the gas valve. - 2 When connecting gas supply, factors such as length of run, number of fittings and furnace rating must be considered to avoid excessive pressure drop.
-TABLE 9 lists recommended pipe sizes for typical applications. - NOTE Use two wrenches when connecting gas piping to avoid transferring torque to the manifold. - 3 Gas piping must not run in or through air ducts, clothes chutes, chimneys or gas vents, dumb waiters or elevator shafts.
+Table 9 lists recommended pipe sizes for typical applications. - NOTE Use two wrenches when connecting gas piping to avoid transferring torque to the manifold. - 3 Gas piping must not run in or through air ducts, clothes chutes, chimneys or gas vents, dumb waiters or elevator shafts.
 Center gas line through piping hole.
 Gas line should not touch side of unit.
-See Figure 55 and Figure 56. - 4 Piping should be sloped 1/4 inch per 15 feet (6mm per 5.6m) upward toward the gas meter from the furnace.
+See FIGURE 56 and FIGURE 57. - 4 Piping should be sloped 1/4 inch per 15 feet (6mm per 5.6m) upward toward the gas meter from the furnace.
 The piping must be supported at proper intervals, every 8 to 10 feet (2.44 to 3.05m), using suitable hangers or straps.
-Install a drip leg in vertical pipe runs to serve as a trap for sediment or condensate. - 5 A 1/8" N.P.T. plugged tap or pressure post is located on the gas valve to facilitate test gauge connection.
-See Figure 62.

-6 - In some localities, codes may require installation of a manual main shut-off valve and union (furnished by installer) external to the unit.
+Install a drip leg in vertical pipe runs to serve as a trap for sediment or condensate. - 5 A 1/8" N.P.T. plugged tap or pressure post is located on the gas valve - 6 In some localities, codes may require installation of a manual main shut-off valve and union (furnished by installer) external to the unit.
 Union must be of the ground joint type.